fotor-2025042422352

-The 2022 Spanish Grand Prix (officially known as the Formula 1 Pirelli Gran Premio de España 2022) took place on Sunday, May 22, 2022, at the Circuit de Barcelona-Catalunya in Montmeló, Spain.
-It was the 62nd edition of the Spanish Grand Prix and the sixth round of the 2022 Formula One World Championship.
-After the fifth round, the Miami Grand Prix, Charles Leclerc led the Drivers' Championship with 104 points, 19 ahead of Max Verstappen in second, and Sergio Pérez in third, 19 points behind Verstappen.
-In the Constructors' Championship, Ferrari was leading Red Bull Racing by 6 points, with Mercedes 62 points behind.
-In the weeks leading up to the Spanish Grand Prix, the FIA reduced the number of races in the season from 23 to 22.
-This decision aligned with the previous season's record number of races.
-Initially, 23 races had been scheduled for the 2022 season, a record-breaking total for Formula 1.
-However, following the Russian invasion of Ukraine, the Russian Grand Prix, which had been scheduled for September 25, was suspended.
-Shortly after, the FIA officially canceled the event and terminated the contract for future Russian Grand Prix races.
-Additionally, the FIA issued a statement confirming the legality of the Aston Martin updates brought to the car, which had drawn attention due to their similarity to Red Bull Racing's design.
-The FIA clarified that the new components did not violate the technical regulations.
-But because the Aston Martin at first glance actually looks very similar to Red Bull Racing, and the Austrian team's consultant, Helmut Marko, states:
+The 2022 Spanish Grand Prix takes place on Sunday, May 22, 2022, at the Circuit de Barcelona-Catalunya in Montmeló, Spain.
+Officially known as the Formula 1 Pirelli Gran Premio de España 2022, it is the 62nd edition of the Spanish Grand Prix and the sixth round of the 2022 Formula One World Championship.
+After the fifth round, the Miami Grand Prix, Charles Leclerc leads the Drivers' Championship with 104 points, 19 ahead of Max Verstappen in second, and Sergio Pérez in third, 19 points behind Verstappen.
+In the Constructors' Championship, Ferrari leads Red Bull Racing by 6 points, while Mercedes trails by 62 points.
+In the weeks ahead of the Spanish Grand Prix, the FIA decides to reduce the number of races in the season from 23 to 22.
+This decision aligns with the previous season's record number of races.
+Initially, 23 races were scheduled for the 2022 season, a record-breaking total for Formula 1.
+However, following the Russian invasion of Ukraine, the Russian Grand Prix, originally scheduled for September 25, was suspended.
+Shortly after, the FIA officially cancelled the event and terminated the contract for future Russian Grand Prix races.

 "We are looking at an incredible copy.
 We are working to understand how a clone of our car came to be.
 Copying is not forbidden in Formula 1, but we should not forget that seven people recently moved from Red Bull to Aston Martin, Dan Fallows was made an offer that was disproportionately high in salary.
 There is some evidence that we are looking at in detail, evidence that data has been dumped.
 After all, is it possible to make such a faithful copy of our car without having any documentation and then also be able to run it?"